-Audio and comms: No sound system / audio is necessary.
+- Audio and comms: No sound system / audio is necessary.
 No communications system necessary (but please see below for larger groups of children)

 Three Stories About Flying set comprises:

-- As the show involves shadow-play and projections, the performance space needs to be able to shut out direct light / sunlight.
+- As the show involves shadow-play and projections, the performance space needs to be able to shut out daylight.
 The room does not have to be pitch black, but it must be possible to reduce natural daylight by around 90%.
 Simple blinds or drawn thick curtains are usually adequate.
 The darker the room, the better the show will look!

-- We would be grateful if venues could provide: 4 x musicians chairs, I x long table / low bench (such as the ‘balancing beam’ benches used in school gyms and assemblies), sockets near to the performance space
+- We would be grateful if venues could provide: 4 x adult sized chairs, I x long table / low bench (such as the ‘balancing beam’ benches used in school gyms and assemblies), sockets near to the performance space.

 - The production is suitable for KS1 and KS2 children.
 It is ideally suited for years 2-6.

-- Parking: Venues must be able to offer space for an estate car close to the venue and easily accessible throughout Goldfield’s engagement including set-up and performance.
+- Parking: Schools must be able to offer space for an estate car close to the venue and accessible throughout Goldfield’s engagement including set-up and performance.